 Benefit Description You pay Physical and occupational therapies (cont.)
-High Option Standard Option Endurance/strength training Nothing Nothing Not covered: All charges All charges Exercise programs Speech therapy High Option Standard Option Habilitative and rehabilitative services for: \$15 per outpatient office visit \$30 per outpatient office visit Visits to a speech therapist Not covered: Nothing for inpatient All charges Nothing for inpatient All charges Services to treat social, behavioral, or cognitive delays in speech or language development, unless medically necessary.
-All charges All charges Hearing services (testing, treatment, and supplies) High Option Standard Option Hearing aids, including testing and examinations for them, for children through age 17 All charges in excess of \$1,000 for each hearing impaired ear every 36 All charges in excess of \$1,000 for each hearing impaired ear every 36 Notes: months months We will cover hearing aids for both ears only if both aids are required to provide significant improvement that is not obtainable with only one hearing aid. • Coverage is limited to the types and models of hearing aids furnished by the provider or vender we select.
+High Option Standard Option Multidisciplinary outpatient rehabilitation includes diagnostic and restorative services comprising a program of physical, speech, occupational, and respiratory therapy, as well as certain other items and services that are medically necessary for rehabilitation. \$15 per visit \$30 per visit Not covered: All charges All charges Exercise programs Speech therapy High Option Standard Option Habilitative and rehabilitative services for: \$15 per visit \$30 per visit Visits to a speech therapist Not covered: All charges All charges Services to treat social, behavioral, or cognitive delays in speech or language development, unless medically necessary.
+Hearing services (testing, treatment, and supplies) High Option Standard Option Hearing aids, including testing and examinations for them, for children through age 17 Notes: All charges in excess of \$1,000 for each hearing impaired ear every 36 months All charges in excess of \$1,000 for each hearing impaired ear every 36 months We will cover hearing aids for both ears only if both aids are required to provide significant improvement that is not obtainable with only one hearing aid.
+Coverage is limited to the types and models of hearing aids furnished by the provider or vendor we select.
 For coverage of: - Hearing screenings, see Section 5(a), Preventive care, children and, for any other hearing testing, see Section 5 (a), Diagnostic and treatment services. - Audible prescription reading and speech generating devices, see Section 5(a), Durable medical equipment.
 Not covered: All charges All charges • All other hearing testing, except as may be covered in Section 5(a), Diagnostic and treatment services and Section 5(a), Preventive care, children Hearing aids, including testing and examinations for them, for all persons age 18 and over Internally implanted hearing aids Replacement parts and batteries, repair of hearing aids, and replacement of lost or broken hearing aids